-The report does not address in any great detail how the focus of the aid is steered.
+1The report does not address in any great detail how the focus of the aid is steered.
 Evaluations and analyses of the governance of aid activity have been carried out by Sida (2015) and the Swedish Agency for Public Management (2011, 2016), for example.
-2See also the section on the flexibility available to foreign missions.